jedxops/address_translation/README.md

     cargo build
     cargo run
+    press ctrl + click on the following link: http://localhost:8000

 If you want to run an optimized version then run cargo with: `cargo run --release`.
 This also works with `cargo build`.